avineeth/gyan/AlgorithmsDataStructure.md

   - **poll()** -Removes and returns the head of the queue.
 Returns null if queue is empty.
   - Since it is a subtype of Collections class, it inherits all the methods of it namely size(), **isEmpty()**, contains() etc.

+## Linked list as a Stack and Queue
+- A double-linked list such as Java's LinkedList is a rather flexible data structure, so it makes sense to implement several data structures using it as a base.
+-So if you want to view it as a Queue, you'd say something like this:

+`Queue q = new LinkedList();`

+- If you want to use it as a stack, you would declare it like this:

+`Deque s = new LinkedList();`

+- The methods (push() and pop()) are from the Deque interface, which is also implemented by LinkedList.
+- The Javadoc for Deque states:
+`
+A linear collection that supports element insertion and removal at both ends.
+The name deque is short for "double ended queue" and is usually pronounced "deck".
+Most Deque implementations place no fixed limits on the number of elements they may contain, but this interface supports capacity-restricted deques as well as those with no fixed size limit.
+`

 ## Traversing Collections
 There are three ways to traverse collections:
 - using aggregate operations ( TODO: JDK 1.8 lambda expressions)